-SETH GROVE STADIUM was constructed in 1972 and is the site for football and track and field competitions.
-This has been the site for the Commonwealth's PIAA Track and Field Finals for several years.
+SETH GROVE STADIUM was constructed in 1972 and is the site for intercollegiate varsity football and track and field competitions.

 SHEARER HALL, built in 1937, houses the Geography-Earth Science department and classrooms.
 Shearer was renovated and modernized in 2006.